 Piano Concerto No. 3 in C minor Op.
-37 (new edition)
+37 (arranged for piano and string orchestra / new edition)

 Beethoven, Ludwig van / arr.
 Lachner, Vinzenz